MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 ## Order Surface Hub 2 Smart Camera

-You can get Surface Hub 2 Smart Camera from your [authorized Microsoft Surface reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface?).
+Purchase Surface Hub 2 Smart Camera from your [authorized Microsoft Surface reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface?).

 ## Learn more

-- Add links as appropriate
+-

 ### References

-1. Surface Hub 2 Smart Camera, sold separately starting March 16, 2022 dynamically adjusts the video feed for remote participants.
+1. Surface Hub 2 Smart Camera, sold separately starting March 16, 2022, dynamically adjusts the video feed for remote participants.
 Surface Hub 2 Smart Camera will be included in the box with Surface Hub 2S 85” starting in May 2022.